Chapters

 The Exchange reserves the right to temporarily or permanently defer processing Orders that may interfere with the proper functioning of the Exchange.
 For previously submitted Orders, additional validation checks may be run to ensure that the Order contents are still valid and that the submitting Participant has not been suspended.

 4. Order Modification.
-Previously submitted Orders can be modified at any time prior to the Order being fully filled.
+Previously submitted Orders can be modified prior to being fully filled.

 6. Order Submission Period.
-The Exchange will accept Orders in the time period defined in the respective Contract Specification.
+The Exchange will accept Orders during the period as defined in Rule 501 and Rule 502.
 The Exchange reserves the right to modify this schedule.
 All submissions, modifications or cancellations will receive acknowledgement after Exchange processing if they have been accepted.

 7. Trade Matching.
-The Trade Matching Engine matches and fills Orders using a central limit order book ("CLOB") and a price-time priority algorithm.
-In the event of matching Orders with identical prices, Quantity is filled on a first-in-first-out (FIFO) basis.
+The Trade Matching Engine matches and fills Orders using a central limit order book ("CLOB") and a price-time priority algorithm, meaning best prices first then on a first-in-first-out (FIFO) basis at identical prices, or as otherwise specified in the Contract Specifications.

 8. Clearing.
 All matched trades generated by the Trade Matching Engine after the application of trade risk limits give rise to binding Exchange Transactions between the applicable Participants, which will be automatically submitted to the Clearinghouse for registration and novation, as described in Chapter 8 and 9 of these Rules.
 Further description of Clearinghouse procedures and rules can be found in the Clearinghouse rulebook.
 The Exchange reserves the right to cancel erroneous trades submitted to the Clearinghouse in accordance with Rule 508.